eveasian88/bamazon/README.md

 # bamazon

-BAMAZON is an Amazon-like store front using Node.js and a MySQL Database.
+BAMAZON is an Amazon-like store front using Node.js and MySQL Database.

 ## Getting Started